dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

 Welcome to CSX
 -----------------------

-CSX, also know as Advanced Math and Physics Modelling, is three classes taught in a unified manner.
+CSX, also know as Advanced Math and Physics Modeling, is three classes taught in a unified manner.
 The classes are Precalculus 2A, Physics A, and Computer Science X. In teaching Math and Physics in a unified way, we recognize the historical development of the two subjects.
 Math and Physics fit together like